CivicActions/ssp-toolkit/appendices/security-irp-checklist.md

 1. Outgoing IC initiates the handoff and briefs the new IC on the situation.
 2. New IC confirms the handoff and assumes responsibility.
-3. New IC updates the JIRA Incident ticket and notes the handoff.
+3. New IC updates the JIRA ticket and notes the handoff.
 4. New IC shares a _sitrep_, which notes the handoff.
 5. Outgoing IC remains available for 15-20 minutes to ensure a smooth handoff and then logs off.